-Japan sees AI as the solution to its socioeconomic challenges resulting from its aging demographic.
+Japan, for example, sees AI as the solution to its socioeconomic challenges resulting from its aging demographic.
 As Japan's prime minister said, "Japan has no fear of AI.
 Machines will snatch away jobs?
 Such worries are not known to Japan.
 Japan aims to be the very first to prove that growth is possible through innovation, even when a population declines" (Kharpal, 2017).
-Can further insights in designing work with AI, surface from the researching the synergies and differences in UK and Japan?
+Popular culture also with comic heroes like astro-boy (Schodt, 2007) has reinforced the "AI as a friend" relationship in Japan.